-He had seen them often, these black figures, the so called messengers of death.
+He had seen them often, these black figures, the so-called messengers of death.
 They seemed to roam freely in the whole ward.
 But somehow they seem to have forgotten his bed number.
 The pricking needles did not hurt anymore.
-The colour of blood was just red.
+The color of blood was just red.

 A meaningless existence full of meaningless relationships.
 He had tried nurturing them in the past but it was too late.
 He had failed miserably.
 In his marriage of fifty years, he had neglected his wife for the most part.
 Somehow he had known very early in life how it would end for him.

 Those invisible creatures should have come for him, he was ready.
 Lying on the bed, eyes glazed like glass waiting to let go.
 Yet they would not come for him.
-In sometime his son would be here to stare at his pathetic sight.
+Soon, his son would be here to stare at his pathetic sight.
 Maybe he came to check if he was gone or still alive.
 Poor kid!
 That boy should have gone home and taken his pathetic sister along.
 His wife, who was once beautiful, had come to see him once.
-She could only look at him and he, at her.
-Over the last thirty five years they had traveled vast distances in opposite directions.
+She could only look at him and him at her.
+Over the last thirty-five years, they had traveled vast distances in opposite directions.
 They had nothing to share.
 He did not blame her as the fault was entirely his.

 At 19, Dolly had the world at her feet.

 At 23, Sanchayan was trying hard to find meanings in his life.
 Together, both disgruntled destination-less travelers set out on a journey unknowing that it would change some part of them forever.
 For Sanchayan, it changed the way he looked at the world.
 He remembered her in that blue swimsuit at the pond in Chandigarh, that silly fight she caused in the market, her mirthful laughter and that vision she was in her red saree?
 He wanted all of this back.